Nouaille-Maupertuis tourism & sightseeing

 Visit Nouaille-Maupertuis (Poitou-Charentes, France)

-The abbey is a roman style building constructed in the 12th century, and named after St Junien whose remains were brought here in 830.
+The abbey is a roman style building constructed in the 12th century, and named after Saint-Junien whose remains were brought here in 830.
 It was originally a benedictine abbey but later became independent.
+The abbey was fortified during the time of the Hundred Years War at which time it was surrounded by a high wall with defensive towers: you can still see a substantial part of these fortifications in the village.

 Some of the other monastic buildings can also be seen around a central courtyard, although the buildings themselevs are not open to the public, while the town mairie is now housed in the attractive Logis Abbatail above an arch over the road.